LucasDelfino92/morrowindsharp/readme.md

 ## DESCRIPTION

-**Morrowind++** is the result of years of modding Morrowind: a modding guide that aims to enhance Morrowind across the board but without sacrificing its unique aesthetic.
-This mod list has been curated to keep the ever present mod conflicts to a minimum, ensuring you get the best out of each mod you may choose to install.
+**Morrowind++** is the result of years of five years of modding Morrowind, looking up guides, installing mods, troubleshooting, and engaging with other users (modders and end users alike).
+It's a modding guide that aims to enhance Morrowind across the board, based on the following pillars:

+- Performance and stability: with the exception of the optional MGE XE shaders, your game should perform better than vanilla, and crash considerably less.
+I can report less than a couple of crashes in hundreds of gameplay hours.
+- Faithfulness: mods suggested here will not turn Morrowind into an unrecognizable game.
+Unique gameplay elements and Morrowind's distinctive aesthetic won't be sacrificed in favor of "modernity".
+Everything that is suggested will simply improve on what's already there, blending in seamlessly with the vanilla game.
+- Compatibility: mod conflicts will be kept to a minimum in order to ensure all of them work as intended.

+## THE GUIDE

 This guide is divided in three sections: